CloudSnorkel/cdk-github-runners/SETUP_GITHUB.md

 #### Setup Wizard

 1. Open the URL in `github.setup.url` from `status.json`
+2. Choose whether you're integrating with GitHub.com or GitHub Enterprise Server
+3. Next choose Personal Access Token
-2. Enter your personal access token under Using Personal Access Token
+4. Enter your personal access token
-3. Click the Set button
+5. Click the Setup button

 #### Manually

 1. Open the URL in `github.auth.secretUrl` from `status.json` and edit the secret value
 2. If you're using a self-hosted GitHub instance, put its domain in `domain` (e.g. `github.mycompany.com`)
-3. Put the generated token in `personalAuthToken`
+3. Put the generated token in `personalAuthToken` (**not** `personalAccessToken`)
 4. Ignore all other values

 ### Setup Webhook